Collecting information in person

 • Preferred e-mail address

-• Product lines or of interest
+• Product lines or services of interest

 • Zip code (if you conduct events or have multiple locations)